 Bid farewell to Harris this morning and cross the ‘border’ to Lewis, location of the Hebrides’ most famous town, Stornoway.
 The island is home to craftsmen, crofters and fisherfolk, as well as a wealth of prehistoric sites, and you’re assured a welcome as big-hearted as anywhere in the world.

 Your Accommodation on Lewis

-On the outskirts of Stornoway, your guest house near the Hebrides’ main town is a peaceful and welcoming place, whose owner has garnered a reputation second to none for the quality of accommodation.
-With just two beautifully presented ensuite rooms, there’s no overcrowding to worry about, and home-cooked breakfast of the best local produce, served in the sunny garden-facing dining room, is one of the islands’ best.
+On the outskirts of Stornoway, your guest house near the Hebrides’ main town is a peaceful and welcoming place, whose owner has garnered a reputation second to none for the quality of accommodation and will happily share information on the local area with you.

 What to See and Do on Lewis

 You’ll notice the dramatic contrast in landscape here, with mountains, rugged plateaux, meadow, moorland and rocky coastline all in abundance.
 Of the wealth of must-see features, the otherworldly standing stones at Callanish are at the top of most lists, with the many iron-age brochs and cairns, and 17th century blackhouses also featuring.
 A drive to the Butt of Lewis – the island’s northernmost point – to experience sunset at the foot of dramatic Butt of Lewis Lighthouse, with often just the birds for company while the wild Atlantic crashes dramatically on the rocks below, is one of our favourite activities.